 Many students are passionate about arts and sciences but worry that a degree will not lead directly to a rewarding career.
 As hundreds of studies and surveys confirm each year, nothing could be further from the truth.
 The skills and knowledge that you receive with and arts and sciences education prepare you—as well as, or better than other majors—for the rapidly changing economy of the twenty-first century.
 One recent study concluded that 20 years from now, one-half of all jobs or careers there will be do not exist today.
 Graduates will need, more than ever, to be adaptable, be lifelong learners, and be able to relate to and work with people from every part of the United States and the world.
 Our alumni do that.
 These College of Arts and Sciences alumni have agreed to serve as mentors for current or future students.
 Included on the CAS website are short biographies and an email link.
 Students, please read their stories and, if you’d like, reach out to these CAS alums and get advice and hear more about how their degrees here made all of that possible.
 For more information and to find alumni biographies, please visit the CAS Alumni Mentors Program website.

-Destination Success (College of Technology Female STEM Majors)
+Destination Success (Bailey College of Engineering and Technology Female STEM Majors)

-The Destination Success Program in the College of Technology is a pilot program targeted at increasing student success and career readiness in female students pursuing areas of study in STEM housed in the College of Technology.
+The Destination Success Program in the Bailey College of Engineering and Technology is a pilot program targeted at increasing student success and career readiness in female students pursuing areas of study in STEM housed in the Bailey College of Engineering and Technology.
 Sponsors for the group included both internal academic and external industry-based sponsors for each student participant.
 The goals of the project are to increase academic success and career readiness of students thru utilizing existing campus resources and external campus connections.

 The purpose of students working with internal and external champions is so students can make connections between the academic and professional arenas.
 Students meet with a champion a minimum of one time per month for one-on-one sessions.
 They also attend monthly meetings with the larger Destination Success group.
 Success of the project is being measured by the following metrics: